DarienBrito/TDMorph/README.md

 ## No UI, I just want to code!

 Fair enough :) The philosophy behind the construction of TDMorph is that the UI is "dumb".
 This means that it is completely decoupled from the core functionality, so when you interact with it you are invoking lower level commands that do not know what a button or a slider is, at least not implicitely.
-There is therefore a high level set of commands that you can pass to control it, using Python.
+There is therefore a combination of high and lower level set of commands that you can pass to control all objects in TDMorph, using Python.

 ## UI-level commands

-The first category of commands are to control UI elements.
+The first category of commands are to set things in TDMorph via the UI.
 These do not talk with the core nodes in the system but with the widgets.
-In order to access these, you first need to locate an *ElementsContainer* and then target a specific element of the UI you want to control, that being a button, a parameter or a widget.
+To give an example: you could locate an *ElementsContainer* in TDMorph and then target a specific element of the UI you want to control, that being a button, a parameter or a widget.

 To access an *ElementsContainer* you need to invoke it by number (counting from 1), so assuming you have only 1 *ElementsContainer* in your TDMorph workspace, you can invoke that element using: